qgustavor/megajs-docs/docs/examples/advanced-folder-uploading.md

 ---
-sidebar_position: 2.0105
+sidebar_position: 2.0115
 ---

-# Folder uploading
+# Recursive streamed folder uploading

 This demo combines streamed uploading and the use of recursive functions in order to handle folders.
 Running it will create a folder in the logged MEGA storage with the same name as the current working directory and will upload all files on it into this folder.
 It will prompt a lot for read permissions!